mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-18-provision-excel-services-in-sharepoint-server-with-powershell.md

 36 Get-SPServiceInstance -Server $env:computername | where {$_.TypeName.Contains('Excel')} | Start-SPServiceInstance;
 ```

-_Line 36_ &ndash; Find the SharePoint service that was just created by
+_Line 36_ &ndash; Find the SharePoint service that was created by
 using `Get-SPServiceInstance` with a piped `|` where clause for a service name
 that contains Excel.
 Then run `Start-SPServiceInstance` on the object
 found to start the service running.